-What is a Supplement Plan?
+What is a Medicare Supplement Plans?

 Original Medicare pays for much, but not all, of the cost for covered health care services and supplies.
 Medicare Supplement Insurance policies, sold by private companies, can help pay some of the remaining health care costs for covered services and supplies, like copayments, coinsurance, and deductibles.
 Medicare Supplement Insurance policies are also called Medigap policies.